markusfisch/bots/README.md

   -A, --place-at N,N;...  place players at given coordinates -v, --view-radius N     how many fields a player can see in every direction -M, --max-turns N       maximum number of turns
-  -S, --shrink-after N    shrink map after that many turns -T, --shrink-step N     amount of turns until next shrink, default is 1 -l, --player-life N     life value of players, default is 1
+  -L, --max-lag N         number of turns a player can miss -S, --shrink-after N    shrink map after that many turns -T, --shrink-step N     amount of turns until next shrink, default is 1 -l, --player-life N     life value of players, default is 1